 Update OBS Studio on Debian

-For the APT installation, refresh the package index and upgrade OBS specifically:
+For the APT installation, refresh package metadata and upgrade OBS if Debian publishes a package update:

 sudo apt update